10 years travelling, seriously?

 And why is this an inflection point?
 Well, because nowadays I still don’t know if I want this to be my lifestyle, which already is in a way, or if I should keep on doing like I’ve been doing for some years now, coming back, saving money and leaving again.
 I doubt because the coming back gets worse and worse every time but there also comes a point in every trip when I need to come back.
 Imploding to reconnect.
 Connecting to my roots to fly higher.

 To fly because I never fit completely and I leave again, to dekernel my puzzle pieces or to create a new landscape with them.
-For when I’m abroad I miss my customs, country and people so much but when I’m here I dream of new destinations and the desire to fly again increases.
+For when I’m abroad I miss my customs, country and people so much but when I’m in Spain I dream of new destinations and the desire to fly again increases.

 How travelling changed me